Direct probe of the interior of an electric pion in a Cooper pair superinsulator: A theory of the electric Meissner state

-The formal derivation of the electric Meissner state is based, thus, on a dual analogue of the London equations\,\cite{qt,conf,dqt}, describing the electrodynamics of strings connecting charged particles.
-The vector current of point-like particles is replaced by the tensor current ${\cal J}^{\mu \nu}$ of strings.
-Accordingly, the vector potential $A_{\mu}$, related to the electromagnetic field via $F_{\mu \nu} = \partial_{\mu} A_{\nu} -\partial_{\nu} A_{\mu}$, and coupling to the particle vector current, is replaced by the fundamental field tensor ${\cal F}_{\mu \nu}$ coupled directly to the string tensor current ${\cal J}^{\mu \nu}$\,\cite{qt,conf,dqt}.
-The dual Maxwell-London equations in vacuum become (see Methods)
+~~\\ Now we discuss the electric Meissner effect and formation of the electric Meissner state at electric fields $E<E_{\mathrm{c1}}$ which is another spectacular manifestation of Cooper pair confinement.
+The action of the Abelian confining string, in its local formulation, is induced by the antisymmetric tensor gauge field of the second kind\,\cite{conf, dqt}.
+The vector current of point-like particles is replaced by the tensor current ${\cal J}^{\mu \nu}$ of strings (Greek letters denote space-time indices, Latin letters stand for spatial indices, and we use natural units $c \hbar 1$).
+Accordingly, the vector potential $A_{\mu}$, related to the electromagnetic field via $F_{\mu \nu} = \partial_{\mu} A_{\nu} -\partial_{\nu} A_{\mu}$, and coupling to the particle vector current, is replaced by the fundamental field tensor ${\cal F}_{\mu \nu}$ coupled directly to the string tensor current ${\cal J}^{\mu \nu}$.
+The equations for this field\, see Methods